Feyerabend/ABC80/abc802/README.md

 alternative computer systems.
 Rather than companies competing against each other, as was the case in the declining ABC market, they could have potentially cooperated, similar to the collaborative spirit that brought the ABC80 to fruition.
-In Japan, the 'MSX' platform served as a foundational computer system.
-However, even with the support of Microsoft, they faced challenges in expanding beyond their domestic market and reaching a wider audience.
-Despite the backing of Microsoft, the MSX platform struggled to achieve significant global penetration.
+Indeed, the 'MSX' platform in Japan faced difficulties in expanding beyond the domestic market and gaining widespread international adoption, despite having the support of Microsoft.
+The challenges encountered by the MSX platform highlight the uncertainties and complexities of the computer industry.
+Therefore, in retrospect or at the time, it was challenging to make any guarantees about the future prospects of the MSX platform or any other similar ventures in the industry.
+The ever-changing market dynamics, competition, and various other factors make it difficult to predict the outcome with any certainty.

 In 1985, prior to the release of Windows 1.0, I personally endeavored to persuade a small company specializing in ABC computer add-ons.
 Unfortunately,